scaffoldly/bump-version-action/README.md

 _Optional:_ If set, will create/overwrite a tag representing the major release ('v1').
 Only applicable during during postrelease

+## `commit-message-prefix`

+_Optional:_ If set, will create/overwrite a tag representing the major release ('v1').
+Only applicable during during postrelease

 # Outputs

 This action has no outputs.